 By staying at a Casa Particular, you will have a better understanding of the Cuban lifestyle & culture, build relationship with the family, try the home-cooked meals, and enjoy the local atmosphere.

 Most Casas will charge anywhere from 20 to 35 CUC depending on the demand.
 There is no need to reserve Casas in advance.
 There are hundreds of Casas in all the cities and they are rarely full.
-If it is full, they Casa owner will always call a friend and you will find one.
+If it is full, they Casa owner will always call a friend and you will find a place to stay.
 Therefore, I recommend visiting the Casa directly when you arrive in the city or ask your current Casa owner to call ahead for you.

 If you want breakfast, they will ask 5 CUC per person/per day.
 Lunch and dinner are never included, but you can ask the Casa owner to cook something for a reasonable price between 5 to 10 CUC per person/per day.

 Number 5: Transportation costs (know the price and negotiate in advance)

 - Bicycle taxi – it depends on the distance, but locals pay 1 CUP per ride.